damalialutfiani/Quizz-on-codecademy2/Learn Tableau for Data Visualization/Lesson1 Data Setup.md

 - [ ] SQL Server and text files
 - [ ] MySQL and Excel

-2. All dashboards on a Tableau Public page must be public and viewable by anybody
+2. All dashboards on a Tableau Public page must be public and viewable by anybody.

 - [x] False
 - [ ] True

-2. All dashboards on a Tableau Public page must be public and viewable by anybody
+3. Tableau will always correctly assign data types to your fields.

 - [x] False
 - [ ] True